 We are looking for a full or part time Accounts Assistant to work alongside our Accounts Manager.
 This is the ideal role for an organised and hands-on person with a head for systems and numbers and a can-do attitude.
 Ideally you have some experience in using Microsoft Excel, strong IT and problem solving skills and the ability to work under pressure.
 This is an entry level role that would be suited to a graduate or similar, lack of relevant work experience is not a hindrance for the right candidate.

-Salary will be £20,000 (full time) per annum
+Salary will be £20,000 - £22,500 per annum (full time), dependent on experience.
+For the right candidate there is a full study support package available

-We are looking for someone to start as soon as possible.
+We are looking for someone to start by mid-April 2020.

 Person specifications